Albert-Gao/blog/source/_posts/use-kotlin-to-share-native-code-between-ios-and-android.md

 ---
-title: Use Kotlin to share native code between iOS and Android
+title: Use Kotlin to share native code between iOS, Android
 date: 2018-02-22 11:17:07
 tags:
   - kotlin-native
+  - kotlin
 ---

 Kotlin native is a very promising project where you can use kotlin to write code which can then be shared between iOS and Android.
 Let's see in action how to set up a project for sharing native code.
 And we will use the `kotlin multi-platform` approach to make things even cleaner.
+And via doing this, the code can be consumed by not only iOS and Android, but also JVM and JS if you add the correlative settings.

 <!--more-->

 ## 1. Goal

-1. We want to use XCode and Android Studio to edit the native while using another IDE to edit the sharing code part.
-(But you can use Android studio for editing the KN code as well because they use the same language.)
+- We want to use XCode and Android Studio to edit the native app while using another IDE to edit the sharing code part.
+(But you can use Android studio for editing the KN code as well because they use the same language and the setup will be ready.)
-    - I saw some other setup.
-They use root folder as a gradle project which will affect the Android project structure been displayed in the android studio where it adds some noise there.
+    - I saw some setups.
+They use root folder as a whole gradle project which will affect the Android project structure been displayed in the android studio because it will add some noise there.

-2. We want to share more code between iOS and Android.
+- We want to share more code between iOS and Android.
     - The main hurdle is the platform-specific API.
 We can make them as `interface` and still shared the logic around them.
 But here we will use `kotlin multi-platform` approach to make the code more elegant.
+    - Think of an API like this `UserService.getAllorNull()`, then your native side just need to bind the result to the UI.
+Even though the `HTTP` call is different across platform.
+But all the exception handling and data processing around the http call are the same and could be shared.

-3. We want to have a clean structure where everything related should reside together.
+- We want to have a clean structure where everything related should reside together.
     - I mean for the gradle phase as well.
 Such that, `android` folder is only for Android, `ios` folder is only for iOS.
 The root folder is for all projects.
+And the gradle settings for `KN-android` should be in the `android` folder as well as the `iOS` side.

-4. We want to test the Kotlin native code as well.
+- We want to test the Kotlin native code as well.
     - It's native project so anything native can be tested via the strategy on that platform.
-But what about kotlin native, what about the `common` code?
-What about the platform specific code for `android` and `ios`?
+But what about kotlin native part, what about the `common` code?
+What about the kotlin native platform specific code for `android` and `ios`?
 Yes, we have that part covered as well here in the example.

+### 1.1 What about I don't need to care about the platform specific implementation

+If all you need is the `kotlin-stdlib`, and no platform specific code to write.
+Then you don't need to use this setup.
+You can simply remove the `android` and `ios` folders from the `Shared`.
+And let the `common` just outputs an iOS framework for the XCode project to consume.
+For Android, embed the source code in Android studio to make it as dependency then it's fine.

 ## 2. Folder structure